Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 a) floristic composition of the studied phytocenosis;

-c) composition of life forms;
+c) the composition of life forms;

 d) the beginning and end of the growing season, as well as the duration of the growing season;